This Is the Best Time to Book a Flight

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Three years ago, you were hunkering down, hoping to ride out the pandemic at home, or close to it.
 This year, you’re considering the best time to buy flights because you’re out of here.
 And you’re not alone.

 Why trust Reader’s Digest?
-We went straight to the experts to find out the best time to buy anything—and specifically airline tickets.
+We go straight to the experts to find out the best time to buy anything—in this case, that specifically means airline tickets.
 Keep reading to find out when to book a flight and when to take your trip to get a great deal in 2023, plus travel tips you won’t want to miss if you are traveling on a budget, like the best time to book a hotel.
 Oh, and if you’re planning to fly standby, here’s what you need to know.

 What is the best day to buy plane tickets?

 In the past, you may have heard that the secret best time to buy plane tickets was Tuesday at midnight, but according to Hayley Berg, lead economist for travel deals app Hopper, that’s not always the case.
 “We found that this was only applicable to 1.6% of routes and yielded savings of 6%,” she says.